cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_riddle_emma_final-project_craft-exhibit.md

     an almost definite answer.
 This is embodied knowledge, the ability to understand materials based on your previous experience gained by observation through your senses and repeated interaction with materials.
-(Under the image of the bread)

 ![IMAGE](/images/media-riddle/image8.jpg)
 ![IMAGE](/images/media-riddle/image4.jpg)

-7. This is a short [<u>four-minute tour of the Making and Knowing Project Lab</u>](https://vimeo.com/384070452) located at Columbia University.
-(Under the video of the lab tour)
+7. Here is a short [<u>four-minute tour of the Making and Knowing Project Lab</u>](https://vimeo.com/384070452) located at Columbia University.

 ![IMAGE](/images/media-riddle/image1.jpg)